-Mashkioya is a Texan of French and English ancestry currently traveling the world.
+Mashkioya is a Texan of French and English ancestry currently living in Mexico with his wife.
 He is a homeschool graduate, and attributes his values and outlook on life to this upbringing.
 His interests have ranged from Egyptian hieroglyphs and railways to dinosaurs and airships, and his primary interests at the moment are languages and music.
 And in case you are thinking that “Mashkioya” is a mighty odd name for someone to give their child:

 Some time ago I became intrigued by the idea of Internet anonymity.
 I am not paranoid, but it just seemed like a neat idea to conceal my true name and use a pseudonym.
 But the idea came too late, as I had already registered my real name as a domain name.
 However, I decided to use the name Mashkioya on this blog, and if you care to know my real name, you have only to look at the web address that took you here.
 And if you care to know, this pseudonym of mine is a simple translation of my Hebrew name.
 It comes from Amanumpa, a language I created that is somewhat based on Choctaw.